Dumping rubbish or unwanted items in the street or on open land – fly-tipping – is illegal.

 What happens next

-When we receive a report about fly tipping we aim to have the rubbish removed within seven working days.
+When we receive a report about fly-tipping we aim to have the rubbish removed within five working days.

-It could take more than seven days if hazardous waste is involved.
+It could take more than five days if hazardous waste is involved.
 For example, we'd have to get specialist contractors to remove things like asbestos or chemical substances.